Your Curriculum - Your Future

 Graduates with diplomas

-PharmD Learning Outcomes
+PharmD Educational Outcomes

 Students will become medication experts who pursue roles as practitioners, scientists, technologists, activists and entrepreneurs.
 They will have a broad perspective that includes knowledge of healthcare systems, policy, and practice in local, national, and international settings.